BEST: BLUM 38N SOFT CLOSE

 6. Damaging The Door During Hinge Installation

-- Allows most cabinet doors to “hang” suspended by the top hinge for a short period of time
+• Allows most cabinet doors to “hang” suspended by the top hinge for a short period

 7. Not Adjusting the Door

 Every cabinet door will need to be adjusted after installation.
-And while standard hinges just need to be adjusted for the door to be level and aligned with adjacent doors, with a soft close door you’ll also need to:
+And while standard hinges need to be adjusted for the door to be level and aligned with adjacent doors, with a soft close door, you’ll also need to:

-- Turn the dampers on/off to achieve the right closing speed (or, with the Probico adjust the damper piston)
+• Turn the dampers on/off to achieve the right closing speed (or, with some styles, adjust the damper piston)

-- Be extra sure to install locking screws to firmly secure the hinges to the cabinet.
+• Be extra sure to install locking screws to secure the hinges to the cabinet firmly.
 Failure to do so can cause hinges to work loose over time as they can work against each other.

 Common Questions: Self Close Cabinet Hinges